-What Is GPS Fleet Tracking?
+What Is GPS Tracking?

-What Is GPS Fleet Tracking Software?
+What Is a GPS Fleet Tracking Tool?

-- Extensive routing and mapping capabilities.
+- Extensive routing and mapping capabilities

-- The ability to log and create accident reports.
+- The ability to log and create accident reports

-- Detailed notification alerts for employees and customers.
+- Detailed notification alerts for employees and customers

 Improve Cost Efficiency

-Achieve Higher Driving Standards
+Higher Driving Standards

 Through driver data, fleet managers can see which drivers are safe on the road and which ones are not.

-Increase Customer Satisfaction and Service
+Increase Customer Satisfaction

 Not only does this let customers know where their parcel is in transit, but it can also notify them when their parcel has been despatched or delivered.